yanming-cn/yanming-cn.github.io/_pages/about.md

 ## [News](#news)

+📢 **July 25, 2023**: Our paper "Stratified random sampling for neural network test input selection" was accepted by IST.
+Congrats to Zhuo!

-📢 **February 19, 2023**: Our paper "Test Case Selection for Deep Neural Networks via Data Mutation" was accepted by Journal of Software.
+📢 **July 25, 2023**: Our paper "Test Case Selection for Deep Neural Networks via Data Mutation" was accepted by Journal of Software.
 Congratulations to Xuejie!

 📢 **February 19, 2023**: Our paper "Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective" was accepted by Journal of Software: Evolution and Process.